Kalra-Gunnu/Graded-Assessment-Serverless-Architecture/README.md

     2. Selected:
         - Runtime: `Python 3.13`
         - Execution role: Use existing role → `GunAutoScalingRole`
+    3. Named it `GunAutoscalerLambda`
-    3. In the code section added the code as per [lambda_function.py](Assignment_12/lambda_function.py)
+    4. In the code section added the code as per [lambda_function.py](Assignment_12/lambda_function.py)
-    4. Deployed the function.
+    5. Deployed the function.
-    5. Screenshots 10 through 13
+    6. Screenshots 10 through 13
-    6. **IMP**: Configure Lambda Timeout to 30 as the default is only 3 seconds which is not sufficient
+    7. **IMP**: Configure Lambda Timeout to 30 as the default is only 3 seconds which is not sufficient

 4. ⚖️ Creating an Application Load Balancer (ALB)